 - 4 Tbsp water (sub.
 Sparkling cranberry wine)

 Add all everything (minus the cornstarch) to a large non-stick sauce pot.
 Bring to a boil.
 Reduce heat to medium, and simmer until cranberries become tender and plump up.
-Remove from direct head, slowly stir together cornstarch, add this slurry slowly to your sauce, simmer until sauce thickens.
+Remove from the direct heat, slowly stir together cornstarch, add this slurry slowly to your sauce, simmer until the sauce thickens.
 Makes 2 cups.